-Some of the Lwowiacy, forced to help the invaders, threw their arms and ammunition into the ditches rather than have them confiscated, but Adam remembers seeing local students collecting what they could.
+Some of the Lwowiacy, forced to help the new invaders, buried their arms and ammunition in the ditches rather than have them confiscated, but Adam remembers seeing local students collecting what they could.

 …whole families began to disappear, to Siberia he heard, and all the time arrests like that of his mother on trumped-up charges were a matter of course.

 A year after that, the city’s Polish population had become used to the “continual arrests” of their countrymen.
 Adam had seen the Polish populace visibly diminishing.
-At first the able-bodied men left—including his father—to join the Polish army.
-Then whole families began to disappear, to Siberia he heard, and arrests like that of his mother on trumped-up charges became a matter of course.
+Able-bodied men like his father, left to join the Polish army immediately before and after the German invasion.
+After the Russians arrived, whole families began to disappear—to Siberia, he heard—and arrests like that of his mother on trumped-up charges became a matter of course.

 Adam remembers a particular day when his teacher, taking roll-call in class, repeatedly called out the name of an absent boy.
 Another boy stood up and said, “Oh, they were taken to Russia last night.”
 The teacher hushed him, saying, “Sit down and don’t comment.”